These vegan steamed buns (bánh bao chay) remind me of growing up

 to the mornings where my mom would make these fresh for breakfast <3

-Even when I was younger, I remember my mom tasking me to cutting pieces of paper into squares to sit underneath the buns in the steamer pot so it didn’t get stick to the metal.
-Back then I distinctly remember cutting up my blue, Hilroy lined sheets of paper, relishing in my ability to cut them evenly without needing to fold or measure them.
-When we ate them I always had to choose a bun that didn’t have one of the binder holes in its paper, despite the fact that it didn’t even make a difference.
+Growing up, I remember being tasked to cutting pieces of paper into squares for the buns to steam on.
+I distinctly remember cutting up my blue, Hilroy lined sheets of paper.
+I relished in my ability to cut them evenly without needing to fold or measure them.
+Once they were steamed, I always choose a bun that didn’t have a binder holes.
+Did it make a difference?
+No, but something about the lack of binder hole made it special.

 For the dough: